-The Asthma Impact Model (AIM) Program is a multi-component intervention strategy program whose purpose is to improve the lives of those suffering with asthma by reducing triggers in the home and school setting as well as ensuring access to and proper use of, asthma medications and tools while facilitating regular visits to a health care provider.
-AIM improves the management of asthma and reduces asthma emergencies among a high-risk population in the region.
+The Asthma Impact Model (AIM) is a multi-component intervention strategy to improve the lives of Valley residents suffering with asthma by reducing triggers in the home and ensuring access to and proper use of asthma medications.
+AIM also supports patients by facilitating and reinforcing regular visits to a health care provider.
+AIM has been demonstrated to improve the management of asthma and reduce asthma emergencies among a high-risk Medi-Cal population in the region.

-- In-home environmental assessment and remediation, health education, case management, testing and utilization review.
+- In-home environmental assessment and trigger remediation, health education, case management, testing and utilization review.

 - Develop partnerships with local Managed Care Organizations, agencies and clinicians.